 - All of these other risk factors can be genetically inherited with the exception of having an eye injury which would be environmental.
 So even though it causes glaucoma as a secondary side effect of the primary disease I would still say that the effect is glaucoma is inherited.

 Reducing your risk of expressing glaucoma inherited genes

 When asking the question, “Is glaucoma hereditary?” we should also be asking ourselves if we are at risk for many of these other diseases as well.
 For the two big risk factors, hypertension and diabetes we can control a lot of the risk with our actions and environment.
 Eat a healthy diet with special attention to reducing high fat and high carb foods.
-Get plenty of exercise.
+Get plenty of exercises.
 Reduce your stress, take a vacation or find ways to unwind.
 Stress causes cortisol to be released which causes weight gain.
 Weight gain causes hypertension and diabetes, and they can cause glaucoma.

 - Don’t smoke, smoking reduces oxygen to all of your tissues.
 Smoking hardens the arteries and can lead to hypertension, as we know hypertension can lead to glaucoma.

 - Get regular eye exams.
 The old saying “an ounce of prevention is greater than a pound of cure” is applicable here.
 Healthy people under the age of 40 should have an eye exam every two to three years.
 40-50 should get one every 1-2 years and after the age of 50 every year.

 - Glaucoma is genetically inherited, however, we know that genetic traits can be turned on and off by our environment.
 So educate yourself and know your risks.
 Get regular eye exams and try to live a healthy lifestyle.